 When I interview clients, one question that almost always comes up is “Do we need a second shooter?”
-After being asked this question about 100 times over the years, I decided it’d be smart to put all of the pros & cons of having a second shooter in one place.
-The pros definitely outweigh the cons, but I think it’s very important to be transparent about what having a second shooter at your wedding will mean.
-I hope this list helps you make the best decision for you and your wedding day!
+After being asked this question about 100 times over the years, I decided it’d be smart to lay out all of the reasons behind having a second shooter.

 1. It may take a little longer to get your final gallery…

-There are so many important moments between the newlyweds that I need to capture, but I also want to get plenty of guest shots.
-When I have backup, the second shooter can capture candid photos and reactions that I might miss when I’m photographing the cake cutting or the first dance.
-Having a second photographer is also ideal when you plan a large wedding with a lot of guests.
-If you have 150+ guests, we can capture more photos of your guests, so more of your friends and family are documented during your big day.
+There are so many important moments between you that I need to capture, but I also want to get plenty of guest shots.
+When I have a second photographer, they’re able to focus specifically on capturing candid photos and reactions that I might miss while I’m photographing the cake cutting or the first dance.
+Having a second photographer is also ideal when you plan a large wedding with a lot of guests, especially if these guests are all people you’d like photos of.

 I’m available to photograph weddings worldwide, so reach out if you’re looking for an experienced wedding photographer.
 I’m happy to answer all of your questions!